ghiscoding/Angular-Slickgrid/README.md

 - Localization support with `ngx-translate`, please read the [Wiki - Localization](https://github.com/ghiscoding/Angular-Slickgrid/wiki/Localization)
 - [Export to File](https://github.com/ghiscoding/Angular-Slickgrid/wiki/Export-to-File) CSV or Text file (Tab Delimited or Semicolon Delimited)
   - support Unicode as well, even unicorn emoji shows up in the export and it even works with IE11.
-- ... more to come
+- Pinned (aka frozen) Columns/Rows, see the [Wiki](https://github.com/ghiscoding/Angular-Slickgrid/wiki/Pinned-(aka-Frozen)-Columns-Rows)

 ## Missing features
 What if `Angular-Slickgrid` is missing feature(s) versus the original `SlickGrid`?